aclysma/imgui-inspect/README.md

 imgui-inspect-derive generates boilerplate code but doesn't actually depend on imgui.
 Disabling default features means the generate_code feature will be disabled, causing the macros to be parsed, but no code to be emitted.

+## Example

+There are no included examples yet, but you could refer to [this project](https://github.com/aclysma/minimum/tree/master/minimum-framework/src/inspect).
+The property editor in [this video](https://www.youtube.com/watch?v=BON_RvVFiWY&t=30s) from that project shows this library being used within it.

+Many of the more complex use-cases, such as custom types and handling multiple selected values, are implemented there.

+## Status

+The overall design of this crate is unlikely to change, but very few imgui widget types and value types are implemented.

+Most of the future work will be:
+* Add traits for each imgui widget type
+* Define structs to represent valid options for that imgui widget
+* Implement sensible defaults for std types

+It's a fairly straightforward process and basic examples exist, but it does take time to add them.

+I'll be extending this as I need support for more types, but if you need something that's missing, PR it!
+There are detailed instructions below.

 ## Contribution